Dmitry Byakov: Club career

-Dmitriy Byakov's club career started in the year 1998 in the club CSKA Kairat Almaty.
+Dmitriy Byakov's club career started in the year 1998 with the CSKA Kairat Almaty club.

 Incident

-On 9 April 2003, on his 25th birthday, Dmitriy was stabbed in the heart after a brawl in a night club in Almaty.
-After two years of recovery he returned to professional level.
+On 9 April 2003, on his 25th birthday, Dmitriy was stabbed in the heart after a brawl in a nightclub in Almaty.
+He returned to professional level football after two years of recovery.

 International career

 Dmitriy first played for the Kazakhstan national football team in 2000.
 He was Kazakhstan's top scorer in UEFA Euro 2008 qualifying, scoring 5 goals against Azerbaijan, Finland, Belgium, Poland and Portugal, three of which were away goals.